Blockchain-Learning-Group/dapp-fundamentals/course-content/Project-Submission.md

 7. Select new pull request
 8. Select compare across forks
 9. Select your fork
-10. Enter a pull request message and create the PR!
+10. Enter a pull request message and create the PR!  *Your project has been submitted and will be reviewed shortly.*